the Jewish people collectively.

-There are clear religious and ideological differences both within U.S. Jewry and within Israel; how can these gaps be bridged?Pew Survey Raises More Questions About American Jewry | Brent E. Sasley | October 3, 2013 |DAILY BEAST
+There are clear religious and ideological differences both within U.S. Jewry and within Israel; how can these gaps be bridged?Pew Survey Raises More Questions About American Jewry | Brent E. Sasley | October 3, 2013 | THE DAILY BEAST

-British Dictionary definitions for jewry
+British Dictionary definitions for Jewry

 the Jewish religion or culture